Trekking Tour: Trek the Wild Beauty of Romania’s Făgăraș Mountains

 Important Information

-Please arrive in Bucharest before 15:00 on the first day, so that we can proceed with the programme as planned.
-The exact pick-up time at the airport will be communicated to you prior to arrival based on the collective arrival times.
-On your departure day please choose a flight from Bucharest no earlier than 16:00, as otherwise due to traffic conditions departure to the airport will have to be very early in the morning.
-Transfers outside of collective option are available upon request and an additional cost.
+Please arrive before 15:00 on the first day, so that we can proceed with the programme as planned.
+The exact pick-up time at the airport will be communicated to you prior to arrival based on the collective arrival times of the group.
+Please depart no earlier than 16:00 on departure day, as otherwise due to traffic conditions departure to the airport will have to be very early in the morning.

 Tour leader specialised in nature & wildlife, English speaking.